lcpp-org/RustBCA/paper/paper.md

 # Examples

-RustBCA includes multiple example input files, under the examples/ folder on the directory, as well as discussion of each on the RustBCA github wiki page.
+RustBCA includes multiple example input files, under the examples/ folder on the directory, as well as discussion of each on the RustBCA [Wiki](https://github.com/lcpp-org/RustBCA/wiki) page.
 Three examples will be summarized here.

 ## Example 1: Layered Targets